i5hi/helpers/vault.md

 ```

-The developer environment only needs a *single* `VAULT_TOKEN` to gain access to only the secrets required for their application to run.
+Now, the application environment only needs a *single* `VAULT_TOKEN` to gain access to only the secrets required for their application to run.